-It is our great pleasure to announce that the 28th Polar Libraries Colloquy will be held in Québec, Canada in 2020!
-We hope you will join us there.
-Please check back for dates and more information.
+It is our great pleasure to announce that the 28th Polar Libraries Colloquy will be held in Québec, Canada from June 7-13, 2020!
+For more information, please visit the the main page for the 28th Polar Libaries Colloquy.

 Blog Post by Peter Lund

 If you were to twist my arm and force me to take just one thing from this morning’s final day of the Polar Libraries Colloquy it would have to be the description of a metric described by Andrew Gray, formerly of the British Antarctic Survey, comparing the number of publications produced by a country on Antarctica with the number of beds in their Antarctic research stations.
 Chile and Russia are doing notably less science than their number of beds would suggest.
 Maybe they could collaborate by renting out some beds?
 Having a research station does not mean that science has been done and building a station is not enough.
 Following a policy change which was derived from the BAS research on publications, all Antarctic countries now need to produce some scientific papers.